CheongShim International Academy Model United Nations

-The delegates for the conference participates from various areas and countries in Asia, including South Korea, Hong Kong, India, and Bangladesh.
-As of 2013, there were about 160 delegates participating in the conference.
+The delegates for the conference participates from various areas and countries around the world, including South Korea, Hong Kong, India, Bangladesh, China, Japan, and Canada in 2024.
+Typically, there are about 160 delegates participating in the conference.

 History

 CSIAMUN has been annually held since 2009.
-As of 2013, it had been held a total of 4 times.
+As of 2023, it had been held a total of 11 times.
 The average number of participants is about two hundred.
 CSIAMUN claims that it has been one of the most internationally diverse Model United Nations in South Korea since 2009.